-Can you find evidence that would convince a skeptic or yourself that faith or god is real?
+Can you find evidence that would convince a skeptic or yourself that god is real?

 Let your curiosity guide you.
 Investigate the things you have been afraid or unwilling to explore.
 Read atheist books and blogs.
 Explore science that contradicts your faith like evolution and cosmology.
 What else has been off limits?
 Go check it out.